 Detectors

 Ions exiting the quadrupole mass filter are detected by one of two redundant secondary electron multipliers.
-The multipliers are associated electrodes are electronically biased such that most of the ions are deflected into one of the detector.
+The multipliers are associated electrodes electronically biased such that most of the ions are deflected into one of the detectors.
 Charge pulses at the anode of the multiplier are amplified and counted.
 The detection threshold is determined by the background noise in the multiplier (approximately one count per minute).
 The upper count rate of each detector system is about 10 MHz, limited by the product of the multiplier pulse width and gain bandwidth of the pulse amplifier counter system.
-There is a non-linear response that occurs in the range of 1–10 MHz and need to be accounted for.
+There is a non-linear response that occurs in the range of 1–10 MHz and needs to be accounted for.

 Instrument Accommodation on the LADEE spacecraft